Terren S. Peizer Sells 11,000 Shares of Ontrak, Inc. (NASDAQ:OTRK) Stock

-Ontrak, Inc. (NASDAQ:OTRK) Chairman Terren S. Peizer sold 11,000 shares of the stock in a transaction that occurred on Wednesday, May 12th.
-The stock was sold at an average price of $31.55, for a total value of $347,050.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Ontrak, Inc. (NASDAQ:OTRK) Chairman Terren S. Peizer sold 11,000 shares of the stock in a transaction on Monday, May 17th.
+The stock was sold at an average price of $32.20, for a total transaction of $354,200.00.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.

-Ontrak (NASDAQ:OTRK) last announced its quarterly earnings data on Monday, March 1st.
-The company reported ($0.20) earnings per share for the quarter, beating the consensus estimate of ($0.32) by $0.12.
-The firm had revenue of $29.25 million for the quarter, compared to the consensus estimate of $28.59 million.
-Analysts expect that Ontrak, Inc. will post -1.41 EPS for the current fiscal year.
+Ontrak (NASDAQ:OTRK) last posted its earnings results on Monday, March 1st.
+The company reported ($0.20) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.32) by $0.12.
+The company had revenue of $29.25 million for the quarter, compared to analyst estimates of $28.59 million.
+As a group, equities research analysts expect that Ontrak, Inc. will post -1.41 EPS for the current year.

-Several brokerages have recently commented on OTRK.
-Zacks Investment Research downgraded Ontrak from a “buy” rating to a “sell” rating in a research note on Wednesday.
-B. Riley lowered their price objective on Ontrak from $73.00 to $58.00 and set a “buy” rating for the company in a research note on Monday.
-Royal Bank of Canada reissued a “sector perform” rating and issued a $32.00 price objective (down from $82.00) on shares of Ontrak in a research note on Monday, March 8th.
-Benchmark increased their price objective on Ontrak from $40.00 to $50.00 and gave the stock a “buy” rating in a research note on Wednesday, March 17th.
-Finally, Canaccord Genuity reduced their target price on Ontrak from $46.00 to $38.00 and set a “buy” rating for the company in a report on Friday, May 7th.
-One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and three have given a buy rating to the company.
-The stock has an average rating of “Hold” and an average price target of $41.67.
+A number of research firms recently weighed in on OTRK.
+Cowen reaffirmed a “market perform” rating and issued a $35.00 target price (down previously from $75.00) on shares of Ontrak in a research report on Monday, March 8th.
+Canaccord Genuity cut their price target on shares of Ontrak from $46.00 to $38.00 and set a “buy” rating for the company in a research note on Friday, May 7th.
+Benchmark increased their price target on shares of Ontrak from $40.00 to $50.00 and gave the company a “buy” rating in a research note on Wednesday, March 17th.
+Zacks Investment Research cut shares of Ontrak from a “buy” rating to a “sell” rating in a research note on Wednesday, May 12th.
+Finally, Royal Bank of Canada reiterated a “sector perform” rating and issued a $32.00 price target (down previously from $82.00) on shares of Ontrak in a research note on Monday, March 8th.
+One analyst has rated the stock with a sell rating, two have given a hold rating and three have issued a buy rating to the stock.
+The company presently has an average rating of “Hold” and a consensus price target of $41.67.

 Ontrak, Inc operates as an artificial intelligence powered, virtualized outpatient healthcare treatment company that provides in-person or telehealth intervention services to health plans and other third-party payors.
 Its Ontrak PRE (Predict-Recommend-Engage) platform predicts people whose chronic disease will improve with behavior change, recommends care pathways that people are willing to follow, and engages people who aren't getting the care they need.